 Hazel and Ruth were thanked for their ongoing hard work with the running of the clothing crew.

 All items donated are checked over for their wearability – seams, pockets, knees/elbows all checked.
-If any are not considered re wearbale they are used for the spares box within school.
+If any are not considered wearable they are used for the spares box within school.

 All items are washed at home by Ruth and they are then all labelled and sized/sorted for display.